 The desert is a magical and wondrous place.
 I am so happy I had a chance to go back to Vegas but not do the typical Vegas stuff, you know?
 Instead, I went and visited a new (to me) State Park and National Park along with revisiting Red Rock Canyon and exploring more of it.
 Las Vegas is my hometown and, while Colorado is truly my home now, I’m so happy I get these chances to explore and expand upon my hometown in ways I never thought possible.

 This trip was so necessary after the year 2020 has been.
 I had a few canceled trips this year due to the COVID-19 pandemic but it was nice to get to go on at least one single vacation and hiking trip outside of Colorado.
 I’ve gathered all of my canceled 2020 hikes up into the 2021 plans so expect a HEAVY year coming soon.
-Just keeping my fingers crossed things get better with the pandemic and my mental health.
+Just keeping my fingers crossed things get better with the pandemic.

 But, getting the opportunity to literally cry at the sunrise and then, later, cry at the sunset in Death Valley brought so much life to me.
 Funny how much beauty and life a place called Death Valley can bring to one.